 1. What is SR-22 in Nevada?

 A Nevada SR22 insurance document is issued by a car insurance provider that serves as “proof of financial responsibility” for high-risk drivers.
-It verifies that you currently have the minimum coverage of liability insurance legally required to maintain driving privileges in Nevada.
+It verifies you carry the following minimum coverage of liability insurance required to maintain driving privileges in Nevada:

 - $25,000 for the bodily injury or fatality of one person,